jeancflanagan/jeancflanagan/README.md

 - On smaller screens, navigation is handled using a footer-anchor pattern.
 - Screens are important, but "mobile" and "tablet" devices aren't as much.
 The site's content and responsive features are shaped with smaller screens in mind first, but no particular device types are assumed at any given viewport width.
 Features are developed with touch and mobile capabilities in mind, but not with the feature-sets or designs of today's devices specifically.
 - Limit use of plugins and JavaScript except where absolutely required.
-- No fancy responsive image tricks, just ~1.5-2x scaled images with heavy optimization (10-40 quality JPEGs run through ImageOptim).
+- No fancy responsive image tricks, just ~1.5-2x scaled images (known as the "compressive images" solution) with heavy optimization.
+Optimization includes lowering JPEG quality, automated image optimization as a part of the build process, while retaining larger heighs and widths for images.
 Why?
 There will not be enough images to justify a JavaScript or `<picture>` solution.
 Most images will be relatively small in file size, and larger feature images will be worth the size/performance trade-off on high resolution screens.
+More and more browsers will be working in a pixel-multiplied environment of 1.5x or greater in the future, and almost all mobile devices already do.

 ### Requirements

 #### Broadly

 - OS X (not tested in Linux, but most of this should work)
-- SSH authentication on your remote server
+- SSH authentication for a web server

 #### Specifically

 - Ruby (tested on 1.9.3p194)
-- Ruby Environment Manager - RVM (tested on 1.21.11)
+- Ruby Environment Manager - RVM (tested on >1.21.11)
-- Jekyll (tested on 1.1.0) and installed dependencies
+- Jekyll (tested on >1.1.0) and installed dependencies
 - ImageOptim (for rakefile)
 - ImageOptim-CLI (for rakefile)